Close Icon

 You will also need to consider furniture.
 It’s better to spend a little more money on high quality furniture that will stand up to wear and tear from guests, rather than going for the cheapest you can find.
 Cheaper furniture tends to break more often and will need replacing, meaning the overall cost could end up being more.

 You might also want to consider putting a few luxuries in to improve your guests stay.
-Ideas could range from a coffee machine in the kitchen to a hot tub on the patio.
+Ideas could range from a coffee machine or Air Fryer to a hot tub on the patio.

 Take a look on our blog for some ideas on how to make your holiday home stand out.